Runs with a view

 This area of the Lake District is home to England’s highest mountain, Scarfell, and the deepest lake, Wastwater.
 It offers both flat lakeside jogs and challenging fell-runs.
 On a calm day Wastwater lake is like a mirror, reflecting the surrounding mountains, but weather in the Lakes is very variable so please make sure you come with the right kit.

-Other runs with a view in London and the North West:
+Other runs with a view in the North West:

 *Gentle trails, rugged fells and rivers make Buttermere, Ennerdale and Whitehaven Coast, in Cumbria, a view-seeker’s paradise.